-Common First Round Interview Questions and How to Answer
+How to Dominate Common First Round Interview Questions in any Situation

 Tell me about yourself.

-The hiring manager doesn’t want to know what you did last weekend, your favorite hobbies, or what hospital you were born in.
+The person interviewing you doesn’t want to know what you did last weekend, your favorite hobbies, or what hospital you were born in.
 They are looking for a quick snapshot of who you are, how you would fit into their culture, and what qualifies you for the position.
 Provide what makes you, you, and how your background aligns with the position and company.

 Where do you see yourself in 5 years?